marcgg/marcgg.github.com/manager-readme.md

 It can be a group of people working well together, a piece of code shipped without bugs, a well crafted design, a great piece of software architecture, an elegant solution to a user problem… if it works well and serves a purpose, then I most likely enjoy and be proud to be associated with it!

-Because of this I like optimising things - no matter the thing.
+Because of this I like optimising things — no matter the thing.
 Meetings need to be focused and interesting, code without bugs, processes simple and clear… in my spare time I even play games like [Factorio][3] or [Oxygen Not Included][4] - games about automatisation and optimisation!

 In a work environment, I value...

 - Working with a group of **genuinely nice & interesting people**
--  **Work well done** , code that doesn't crash, clear specifications...
+-  **Work well done** , meaning code that doesn't crash, clear specifications, effective design...
 - People who **keep learning** and are **curious** about all parts of the organisation
 - Team members who **challenge ideas in a constructive and healthy way**
 - The **positive real life impact** our work can have